Interacting with Americans and Canadians

 After all, their ancestors did not say "bienvenito"

-(welcome) when the U.S. government moved in to control their lands.
+(welcome) when the United States seized their lands.

 Greeting and talking to others